 I initially wanted to be a lawyer to be more effective as a policy analyst in the United States Congress.
-During law school I learned that I enjoyed representing individuals in our civil justice system as opposed to focusing on broad legislative policy changes.
+During law school I learned that I enjoyed directly representing individuals in our civil justice system as opposed to focusing on broad legislative policy changes from 30,000 feet.

 What work experience and education helps you be a better lawyer?

 All of one’s work and life experiences combine to allow a trained attorney to be an effective advocate, but the most important experience is representing hundreds of injured people.
 There is no substitute for actually encountering and then overcoming the many challenges facing injured people and learning the most efficient path to a desired outcome.

 Why did you decide on your primary area of practice?

 My decision to become a plaintiff’s personal injury attorney is in keeping with my desire to represent regular people against entrenched economic interests, such as insurance companies, so that individuals’ civil rights can be realized.

 What do you like best about your career?

 I like helping people out of the difficult circumstances which injuries present, and helping them to move on to rebuild their lives.